 Help for lethal rate calculator

 How does the calculator work?
 The calculator converts temperature readings to lethal rates, plots the lethal rates against time, and determines the F values for the overall heat-process.
-The area under the curve is determined using the Trapezoid rule and the calculator is capable of giving accurate F determinations for most thermal processes.
+The area under the curve is determined using the industry standard method, the Trapezoid rule.
+The calculator is capable of giving accurate F determinations for most thermal processes.
 In general the more values, and the smaller the time interval between the values, the more accurate the value for F will be.

 Tr will vary on whether Fo is being calculated or whether a pasteurisation process or other heat treatment is being assessed.
 A Tr of 121.1° C is used in the determination of Fo.
 If F70 or other F value is required then Tr must be set to 70° C or other temperature.

 The Z-value, is measured in °C, and is the reciprocal of the slope of the thermal death curve for the target microorganism or spore; 10° C is the value frequently used in Fo calculations performed on low acid foods.
-Note this calculator uses a default value of 10°C for Z. The Z-value has a significant effect on the F value of a process.
+Users can vary the Z-value depending on the target organism being considered.
+The Z-value has a significant effect on the F value of a process.
+Note it is the decimal reduction value, D, that is a measure of the resistance of a microorganism to heat.
+The z-value provides information on howthis heat resistance changes with temperature.
 The effect of the Z-value can be seen in the free lethal rate tables that can be downloaded from here.

 Using the calculator

-Reference temperature should be set first.
+The Reference Temperature and the Z values should be set first.
 Next the data grid for entering data is produced.